The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

 Exercising Your Japanese Chin

-Although the Japanese Chin has fairly low exercise needs, they still require daily activity in the form of slow walks or play sessions to keep them fit and healthy.
+The Japanese Chin has fairly low exercise needs.
+But, they still need daily activity in the form of slow walks or play sessions to keep them fit and healthy.

 This makes them a good match for older adults who aren’t able to provide a dog with more vigorous exercise.

-The Japanese Chin’s flat face means they’re prone to heatstroke and are unable to handle excessive heat and humidity.
+The Japanese Chin’s flat face means they’re prone to heatstroke.
+Plus, they are unable to handle excessive heat and humidity.

 Toy breeds also have delicate necks and using a harness is preferable to a collar during walks.

 Japanese Chin Health

 The Japanese Chin has an average lifespan of 10 to 12 years.

 Like all breeds, they’re at risk for certain genetic health conditions.